Pamungkas (singer): Early life

-Pamungkas introduction to music began at the age of 8 when he took drum lessons at the prompting of his mother who had hoped that his hearing might improve in his left ear, which is half deaf.
+Pamungkas' introduction to music began at the age of 8, when he took drum lessons at the prompting of his mother, who had hoped that his hearing might improve in his left ear, which is half deaf.
 The drum lessons did not last long because Pamungkas wanted to drum fast, when he was taught to play slowly in stages.
 He also tried learning the piano and guitar by himself; his guitar lessons had lasted only one month.
 At the age of 10, he told his father that he wanted to pursue music and not go to school.
 His father, who owns an artist management company named Oxygen Entertainment, got him to join the crew of a number of band tours.

 After elementary school, Pamungkas attended SMP 200 Jakarta.
-While still at school, he performed at a cafe called La Piazza, where he was able to earn a regular income.
+While still at school, he performed at a café called La Piazza, where he was able to earn a regular income.
 Uninterested in formal education in school, he was eventually homeschooled for a year and 8 months.

 Pamungkas delayed going to college for 4 years, eventually went to study Visual Communication Design at Paramadina University in 2014. even though he was also accepted for the Jakarta Arts Institute as well as for studying music at Pelita Harapan University.